-More detailed operative objectives were formulated for each area of action on the basis of the concept paper on Germany's government cloud strategy, and use cases were then highlighted within the individual areas of action as a means of defining requirements to be met by the architecture.
-Based on these requirements and the operative objectives, the required system or
+Operative objectives were formulated for each area of action and use cases were then highlighted as a means of defining the requirements to be met by the architecture.
+Based on these, the required system or basic structure of Germany's government cloud was identified6 and the target architecture described in this document was specified.